Graduate Profiles - Shamere McKenzie

 Loyola senior Shamere McKenzie, 31, has been to that point—and beyond.

-For 18 months, she was held captive by a savage pimp who forced her into a life of prostitution.
+For 18 months, she was held captive by a brutal pimp who forced her into a life of prostitution.
 She was repeatedly beaten, threatened at gunpoint, and forced to drive minors across state lines for sex.

 “It was torture in every sense of the word,” she said.